SpareCores/sc-www/src/assets/articles/hetzner-new-cx-servers.md

 ## General CPU performance

-Still focusing on the first few lines of the above comparison table, you can also see that the new CX22 server offers ~10% better performance compared to CX21 based on both the single-core and multi-core Spare Cores Scores (`SCore`), so when looking at the price per performance (`$Core`), the upgrade is even more visible: there's a boost from around 250k/USD to 400k/USD.
+Still focusing on the first few lines of the above comparison table, you can also see that the new CX22 server offers approximately 10% better performance compared to the CX21 based on both the single-core and multi-core Spare Cores Scores (`SCore`).
+When looking at the price per performance (`$Core`), the upgrade is even more evident: there's a boost from around 250k/USD to 400k/USD.

-Although these derived metrics depend on many uncontrollable factors, such as the USD/EUR exchange rate (as "performance per price" is always standardized to USD at Spare Cores), or the load of other virtual servers running on the same hosts -- repeating the benchmarks on different times of the day resulted in very similar scores, and overall results proved to be relatively reliable.
-We also plan to blog about running benchmarks on parallel virtual machines and for longer time periods to try to control for the neighboring nodes, but more on that later.
+Although these derived metrics depend on many uncontrollable factors, such as the USD/EUR exchange rate (as "performance per price" is always standardized to USD at Spare Cores), and the load of other virtual servers running on the same hosts -- repeated benchmarks at different times of the day yielded similar scores, and overall results proved to be relatively reliable.
+We plan to blog about running benchmarks on parallel virtual machines and for longer time periods to try to account for the neighboring node impact, but more on that later.

 ## Hardware features

-Looking at the CPU features of CX21 and CX22, there are no visible
+There are no visible differences in CPU features between CX21 and CX22;
-differences: both are using shared logical CPU cores of the Intel® Xeon® Gold family.
-We have included a few extra Hetzner Cloud nodes with 2 AMD vCPUs and 2-4 GiB of memory to be able to compare the similar instance types from the other product lines as well.
-Note that the CCX13 comes with a dedicated CPU core, unlike any other above-listed servers.
+both use shared logical CPU cores from the Intel® Xeon® Gold family.
+We included a few extra Hetzner Cloud nodes with 2 AMD vCPUs and 2-4 GiB of memory to be able to compare the similar instance types from other product lines as well.
+Note that the CCX13 has a dedicated CPU core, unlike any other above-listed servers.

 <div class="text-center m-2.5 mt-8 mb-6">